trentw0826/PA8-deterministic-search/README.md

 ## Search Strategies

-1. **Iterative Deepening Search (IDS)**
+1. **IDA\* (Iterative Deepening A\*)**
-   - Complete and optimal search
+   - Complete and optimal search algorithm
-   - Uses depth-limited DFS with increasing depth limits
+   - Uses f-value thresholds (f = g + h) with increasing limits
+   - Memory efficient like iterative deepening but with A* evaluation
+   - Combines benefits of A* optimality with linear memory usage
+   - Ideal for problems where memory is limited but optimal solutions are required

+2. **Basic Iterative Deepening Search (bids)**
+   - Complete and optimal search algorithm (available for comparison)
+   - Uses depth limits with increasing values (blind search)
-   - Memory efficient but may re-expand nodes
+   - Memory efficient but may expand significantly more nodes than IDA*
+   - Provided as an alternative to compare performance with IDA*
+   - Useful for understanding the benefits of informed vs uninformed search

-2. **Uniform-Cost Search**
+3. **Uniform-Cost Search**
    - Uses f(n) = g(n) where g(n) is the path cost
    - Optimal but may expand many nodes
    - Equivalent to Dijkstra's algorithm